laminsillah-cyber/cybersecurity-journey/01-networking/networking-fundamentals.md

 - Different devices can have different IP addresses.
 - Private IP addresses are commonly used inside local networks.
 - IP addresses are important when investigating network activity.

+## Subnet Masks

+A subnet mask determines which portion of an IP address represents the network and which portion represents the host.

+For example:

+- IP address: 192.168.1.10
+- Subnet mask: 255.255.255.0
+- CIDR notation: 192.168.1.10/24

+A /24 network commonly uses the first three octets to identify the network, while the final octet identifies individual hosts.

+### Example

+The following devices are on the same /24 network:

+- PC1: 192.168.1.10/24
+- PC2: 192.168.1.20/24

+The following device is on a different network:

+- PC3: 192.168.2.10/24

+### Cybersecurity Importance

+Subnetting helps security professionals understand network boundaries and identify how systems are organized.
+Network segmentation can also be used to restrict communication between systems and limit an attacker's ability to move through a network.

+## What I Learned

+- A subnet mask separates the network portion from the host portion of an IP address.
+- /24 corresponds to 255.255.255.0.
+- Devices with the same network portion belong to the same subnet.
+- Understanding subnets is important for network monitoring, security analysis, and network segmentation.